AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-cadence.md

    ![](assets/image2014-9-22-14-3a49-3a31.png)

-   You can set the person back to **Normal**&nbsp;if you want them to begin receiving content again.
+   You can set the person back to **Normal** if you want them to begin receiving content again.